Sizing Considerations

 Database RAM (DB RAM)

-• Index volume: Higher index volumes can negatively impact system performance and require more DB RAM.
+Higher index volumes can negatively impact system performance and require more DB RAM.

-• User defined functions (UDFs): When processing large amounts of data using user-defined functions, the RAM required for those UDFs needs to be available on every node.
+When processing large amounts of data using UDFs, the RAM required for those UDFs must be available on every node.
 The UDFs are executed in parallel, which means that there can be as many instances of a UDF per node as there are cores.
 Therefore, you have to consider the total amount of RAM that the UDF instances need for processing the queries.
-For example, if a query uses 500 MiB per UDF instance on a 72 core machine in an 8-node cluster, this requires an additional 282 GiB of DB RAM.

 You can also specify how many UDF instances are created within the UDF.
 For more information, see UDF Instance Limiting.